-The Battle Mound site (3LA1) is a premier Middle and Late Caddo (ca. A.D.
+The Battle Mound site (3LA1) is a Middle and Late Caddo (ca. A.D.
 1200-1680) mound site located in the Great Bend region of the Red River basin in Lafayette County, Arkansas.
-The site is on the broad alluvial floodplain of the river, with the current channel located about 1.5 km to the west.
-The Great Bend region of the Red River is ecologically diverse, with agriculturally productive alluvial soil deposits, a diverse ecology, and navigable waterways.
-This is a region that has also changed dramatically throughout time owing to various dynamic and destructive river processes (see Guccione 1984, 2008), along with a history of intensive agricultural use.
-High river activity and sediment deposition are characteristic of this part of the Red River valley, which is composed of numerous channel scars, oxbow lakes, and back swamps.
+The site is on the broad alluvial floodplain with the current river channel approximately 1.5 km to the west.
+The Great Bend region is ecologically diverse with agriculturally productive alluvial soil deposits, a diverse ecology, and interconnected navigable waterways.
+The region has changed dramatically throughout time owing to various dynamic and destructive river processes, along with a history of intensive agricultural use.
+High river activity and sediment deposition are characteristic of this part of the Red River, which is composed of numerous channel scars, oxbow lakes, and back swamps.

-The Battle Mound site (and the surrounding area) is a place that is significant to the Caddo people, removed from this area in the 19th century, and to archaeologists, both of whom are interested in documenting and developing a broader understanding of the occupational history of the Caddo Indians in the Great Bend region.
-To the Caddo people, the Battle Mound site represents a tangible piece of the landscape that serves to reconnect them with their past (Perttula et al. 2008:99-101).
-To archaeologists, the Battle Mound site represents the largest extant mound in the entire Caddo archaeological area and one of the largest in the southeastern United States (Perttula 1992:118; Schambach 1982:7).
+The Battle Mound site (and the surrounding area) is a place that is significant to the Caddo people, removed from this area in the 19th century, and to archaeologists, both of whom are interested in documenting and developing a broader understanding of the occupational history of the Great Bend region.
+To the Caddo people, the Battle Mound site represents a tangible piece of the landscape that serves to reconnect them with their past.
+To archaeologists, the Battle Mound site represents the largest extant mound in the entire Caddo archaeological area and one of the largest in the southeastern United States.

 Second, are there differential use areas or intrasite behavioral practices that influenced settlement patterning and the use of space?
 If so, what areas possibly represent domestic ("farmstead") and community ("ceremonial") space, as defined by architectural variation and associated material culture?

-And third, what is the Caddo culture history at the site and how does this history fit into what is known about settlement patterning, architectural features, practices that define archaeological phases within the Great Bend region?
+And third, what is the Caddo culture history at the site?
+How does this history fit into what is known about settlement patterning, architectural features, and practices that define archaeological phases within the Great Bend region?

 GREAT BEND REGION AND THE BATTLE MOUND SITE